azdanov/php-interview-exercises/README.md

 Also check out the tests and see what results are expected.
 Playing around with [Xdebug](https://xdebug.org/) is a plus.

+It is useful to actually see how algorithms manipulate data.
+[Visualgo](https://visualgo.net/en) is a good resource for that.

 ## Install

 1. Clone this repository.